Ballet-féerie in two acts and three scenes

 One of the most famous numbers of the Grand divertissements is the Waltz of the Flowers.
 The original 1892 version was danced by twenty-four corps de ballet couples and eight soloists, among whom were Anna Johansson, Claudia Kulichevskaya, Olga Preobrazhenskaya and Varvara Rhykhlyakova and featured a golden vase containing golden flowers raised by the corps de ballet.
 The flowers represented in the waltz have been changed in countless modern productions, but in the Imperial Ballet production, the flowers were marigolds and for a very personal reason.
 When Evgenia Petipa died, marigolds suddenly grew in Petipa’s garden, so the flowers represented in the Waltz of the Flowers were marigolds as a tribute to Petipa’s beloved daughter.
 When The Nutcracker premièred, the Waltz of the Flowers was not met with the same enthusiasm as the Waltz of the Snowflakes and when the ballet was later revived, the waltz underwent several changes.
 The golden vase was removed and the number of dancers was reduced; the number of dancers in the corps de ballet was reduced from twenty-four to sixteen and the number of soloists was reduced from eight to six.
-In some modern productions, the soloists in the Waltz of the Flowers are not flowers and some versions have one leading soloist, with two prime examples being Balanchine’s and Sir Peter Wright’s respective productions.
+In some modern productions, the soloists in the Waltz of the Flowers are omitted and the number is solely a dance for the corps de ballet.
+In other productions, the soloists are not flowers and some versions have one leading soloist, with two prime examples being Balanchine’s and Sir Peter Wright’s respective productions.
 In Balanchine’s staging, the leading soloist is called Dewdrop and Sir Peter Wright’s leading soloist is a Rose Fairy.

 - Wiley, Roland John (1985) Tchaikovsky’s Ballets: Swan Lake, Sleeping Beauty, The Nutcracker.
 Oxford, UK: Clarendon Press